IMPACT Registry Study Details Results and Safety of Common Congenital Interventional Procedures

 "The finding [of Moore et al.] may underwhelm the casual reader, but on further reflection, the serious reader will be impressed by the humility demonstrated in the pursuit of accuracy," writes Michael Landzberg, MD, FACC, Departments of Medicine and Cardiology, Brigham and Women's Hospital and Children's Hospital, Harvard Medical School, Boston, in a coinciding editorial.
 "Beginnings of procedural definitions emerged and patient and procedural characteristics are catalogued; significant limitations in these are recognized, allowing the Registry the ability to learn, reflect and to refine.
 The authors avoid terms such as 'success' related to procedure or outcomes, recognizing that the true, 2-fold triumph of these initial efforts: bringing together a congenital community that overwhelmingly endorsed participation in this Registry, and avoiding overstatement or over-interpretation of results.
 In so doing, Moore and colleagues, representing IMPACT Registry participants, confirm that the congenital cardiology field has matured and come of age, and can now can tackle some of its most difficult questions relating to outcomes, quality and worth ...
 The efforts of Moore and colleagues in this week's Journal, representing the steering committee and the many IMPACT participants, deserve praise.
 However, from these humble beginnings, great expectations remain.
 The stage has been clearly set for the future of congenital cardiology."

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease

 Keywords: Angioplasty, Aortic Coarctation, Aortic Valve, Catheterization, Registries, Ductus Arteriosus, Patent, Heart Defects, Congenital, Heart Septal Defects, Atrial, Pulmonary Artery